Predicting the Oscillatory Regimes of Global Synchrony Induced by Secondary Clusters: Self-Consistent Theory of Secondary Synchronization

 The mean phase of group $c$ takes the form $\phi_{c} = \omega_c t + \Phi_c$, where $\omega_c$ and $\Phi_c$ denote the rotating frequency and phase of that group, respectively.
 To formalize these observations, we now construct a theoretical description based on the mean-field equation.

 For the sake of solvability, we focus on the symmetric case defined as follows.
-The global mean phase $\phi$ is determined solely by the mean phase $\phi_0$ of the main cluster, i.e., $\phi = \phi_0 = 0$ in the reference frame.
+The global mean phase $\phi$ is determined solely by the mean phase $\phi_0$ of the main cluster, i.e., $\phi = \phi_0 = 0$ in the rotating frame in which the global mean phase, dominated by the main synchronized cluster, is stationary.
 We assume identical synchrony and opposite rotating frequencies for the secondary clusters, i.e., $r_\p = r_\m$ and $\omega_\p=-\omega_\m$, which can be realized by the regular sampling of $\Omega_i$ in the numerical simulations of Sec.~\ref{sec:Model_and_time_evolution}.
 The assumption $r_\p=r_\m$ used in the theory is well reproduced in the numerical results, as seen in the inset of Fig.~\ref{fig:sim_thr}(c).
 Under this restriction, the real and imaginary parts of the complex order parameter $Z$ are written as

 and